 My goal for women during this special time is to help them gain peace of mind, ease their symptoms, and empower them to make decisions that will nurture themselves and their babies.
 The period from before conception through becoming a mother and beyond is exciting, stressful, full of unknowns and change.
 I understand the ups and downs of fertility, pregnancy, breastfeeding and life after baby.
 Rather than worrying about what you cannot control, feel empowered doing what you can control.
 I can help you feel your best during your reproductive journey.
 As a Registered Dietitian, I will support you in making nutrition and lifestyle changes to nurture yourself and create a nourishing environment for baby.

 I'm Rachelle, a Registered Dietitian and the owner of The Food Therapist, LLC.
 I earned a Bachelors degree with Honors in Human Nutrition from Arizona State University and a Masters degree in Food Studies from New York University.
-I'm a member of the Academy of Nutrition and Dietetics, the Women's Health Dietetic Practice group, and the American Society for Reproductive Medicine.
+I'm a member of the Academy of Nutrition and Dietetics, the Women's Health Dietetic Practice Group, Dietitians in Integrative and Functional Medicine, and the Nutrition Special Interest Group of the American Society for Reproductive Medicine.
 I also serve on the board of the Academy's Chicago chapter.

-I live in the Lakeview neighborhood of Chicago with my husband Ronak, baby boy Arjuna, and our adopted pup Lola.
+I live in the Lakeview neighborhood of Chicago with my husband Ronak, toddler Arjuna, and our adopted pup Lola.
 Originally from Sag Harbor, a small town in the Hamptons, I'm a beach girl at heart but I love city living.
-Many of my favorite activities involve food, including cooking, dining out, and visiting farmer's markets when I travel to new places.
+Many of my favorite activities involve food, including cooking, dining out, and frequenting farmer's markets.
 For physical activity and stress relief, I go on walks, do yoga, and take dance classes.
 I even performed on a Bollywood dance team in Melbourne, Australia!

 Thanks for visiting my website.
 I look forward to working with you!